collec-science/collec-science/documentation/webservices/sampleWriteEn.md

 ## Principle

-This API allows, from a third party application, to create or modify a sample in a collection.
+This API allows, from a third party application, to create or modify one or multiple samples in a collection.

 Two modes are available: either the third-party application provides columns that are in accordance with what is expected by Collec-Science, or it calls (in the variables provided) a _dataset_ model that will rename the columns, or even the contents of the reference tables.